ntutic/json_scrapy/docs/topics/practices.rst

 Running multiple spiders in the same process
 ============================================

-By default, Scrapy runs a single spider per process when you run ``scrapy crawl``.
+By default, Scrapy runs a single spider per process when you run ``jscrapy crawl``.
 However, Scrapy supports running multiple spiders per process using the :ref:`internal API <topics-api>`.